 It was a fun distraction, but it was murder on my battery, and replacing a car battery when you’re earning minimum-wage from a part-time job isn’t the easiest task.
+We can show you how to make money by renting your car out.
 Even as you get older, those little car expenses can quickly add up.
 They don’t have to, though.
 In fact, there are a bunch of things you can do to save money on your car, and they really don’t require a great deal of time or effort.

 Check Your Fluid Levels

 It doesn’t take a mechanic to do this, and if your mechanic tells you it does, don’t go back to their garage.
 Checking a few basic fluids on your own comes with two-fold savings.
 First, by checking yourself, you’re saving the cost of having someone else do it for you.
 Second, by regularly checking your fluids, you know when something might need to be replenished or replaced, saving you from damaging parts down the road.

 You don’t need to be a mechanical whiz to check your car.
 There are an endless number of guides to teach you what to look for, including:

 You can replenish some of these fluids yourself without any hassle beyond locating a cap.
 How awesome is that?

 This is another incredibly easy DIY operation.
 Your car’s air filter can weigh down your engine efficiency, with some estimates saying you can lose up to 10% of your gas mileage with a dirty filter.
 Spare yourself the extra cents at the gas pump and check your filter once a month.
 It’s not something that necessarily requires replacing, either.
 You can clean it with an air hose, reducing the number of replacements you have to pay for while still helping you maintain the best fuel economy.